Dharma Keerthiraj

-Dharma Keerthiraj, known mononymously as Dharma, is an Indian actor who works predominantly in Kannada-language films. who is fondly known as ‘Cadbury huduga’ in Sandalwood.
-He is the contestent in the 2024 reality show Bigg Boss Kannada 11.
+Dharma Keerthiraj is an Indian actor who works predominantly in Kannada-language films. who is fondly known as ‘Cadbury huduga’ for his role in Navagraha (2008).
+He is the contestant in the 2024 reality show Bigg Boss Kannada 11.

 Career

 Dharma Keerthiraj started his acting career with the 2008 film Navagraha, directed by Dinakar Thoogudeepa, starring Darshan and Sharmila Mandre.
 He later played lead roles in Olave Vismaya, Mumtaz, Khadak, and other films.
-He has portrayed a police officer in the Kannada films Vasundharadevi, alongside actress Sonu Gowda, which was scheduled for release in November 2022, and Ronnie, in which he stars opposite Mumbai-based actress Rutvi Patel.
-Additionally, he plays a negative role in the movie Virus.